 Because Happy Valley is home to Penn State University in the small city of State College, it offers some of the great features of much larger cities.
 Throughout State College and on the Penn State campus you will find at least five museums, multiple performing arts venues, sports arenas, cultural and historic sites, fine dining, shopping, and more.

 Step away from campus and outdoor activities abound.
-And the crisp cool air associated with the season makes it the perfect time to experience all the outdoor adventure the region offers.
+The crisp cool air associated with the season makes it the perfect time to experience all the outdoor adventure the region offers.

 Every reasonably fit person should consider hiking to the Mike Lynch Overlook of Mount Nittany.
 This trek ascends over 600 feet in roughly a half-mile proving to be quite a challenge.
 But the views of the Penn State campus, Beaver Stadium, and the surrounding valley are spectacular.